bperak/japanese-lexical-graph/PLANNING.md

             - Vision / streaming variants as published (e.g., `gemini-2.0-flash-preview-image-generation`, `gemini-2.0-flash-live-001`).
         - Set the default with `GEMINI_DEFAULT_MODEL` in `.env`; individual requests can override with the `model_name` query parameter.
     - **PIL/Pillow**: For image processing (if image analysis features are pursued with Gemini Vision API).
+    - **jreadability**: For Japanese text readability analysis and educational content assessment.
     - **Caching**: Werkzeug (built-in with Flask, for in-memory) or Flask-Caching for more advanced strategies including Redis (optional).
 - **API Structure Considerations**:
     - **Core Graph API**: